routine needed to run the notebook on Google Colab

 plot_solution(solver=pinn, time=1)

-The results are not so great, and we can clearly see that as time progresses the solution gets worse....
+The results are not ideal, and we can clearly see that as time progresses, the solution deteriorates.
 Can we do better?

-A valid option is to impose the initial condition as hard constraint as well.
-Specifically, our solution is written as:
+One valid approach is to impose the initial condition as a hard constraint as well.
+Specifically, we modify the solution to:

 class HardMLPtime(torch.nn.Module):